edrex/static-starter/README.md

 ### Why are there two branches, master and gh-pages?

-Github pages uses the master branch if you name your project **YOURNAME.github.io**.
-Otherwise, it uses the **gh-pages** branch, and serves your site at **YOURNAME.github.io/PROJECTNAME`.
+Github pages uses the `master` branch if you name your project `YOURNAME.github.io`.
+Otherwise, it uses the `gh-pages` branch, and serves your site at `YOURNAME.github.io/PROJECTNAME`.
 I keep both branches up to date so you can use it either way without creating a branch.

-You will have to remove CNAME though, see [Quick start](#Quick start).
+After you fork, you can delete the unused branch to avoid confusion.

 ### Why don't my edits show up immediately?